beckn/missions/Generic-Implementation-Guide/generic_implementation_guide.md

   }
   ```
   The BAP calls the targeted BPP directly.
 The BPP synchronously responds with ACK.
 The BPP then asynchronously calls the on_search API of the BAP.

+  In a callback in response to the search/ call, BPPs send their catalog to the BAP who initiated the search.
+A catalog generally contains the following things:
+    - List of items (products/services)
+    - Their fulfillment options (location, agent, time)
+    - Payment options
+    - Offers
+    - Categories and tags

   An example Catalog from a BPP could look like